phil-all/snowtricks/README.md

 `snowtricks` folder will be your symfony working directory.

-You will be able to access following pages, after launching you [development environment](#development-environment):
+You will be able to access following pages, after launching your [development environment](#development-environment):

 | Page              | Address        |
 | :---------------- | :------------- |